AlexisBalayre/Cranfield_Group_Project/PySINDy_Models_repo/README.md

 ## 6. PySINDy_GA_Model.ipynb

-This file is used to train, simulate and evaluate the PySINDy model optimized by the GA.
+This file is used to train, simulate and evaluate the PySINDy model optimised by the GA.

 ## 7. Comparison.ipynb